Are you ready to professionally incorporate a real estate business and take your property ventures to the next level?

 Incorporating also reduces the risk of an IRS audit, which is why many real estate investors take the plunge.

-Once you’ve obtained an EIN, you can (and should) also open a business bank account to keep your business finances separate from your personal finances.
+Once you obtain an EIN, you can (and should) also open a business bank account to keep your business finances separate from your personal finances.
 Some banks also offer incentives for opening a new bank account, which can help grow your business further.

 2. Incorporating a Real Estate Company is Easy with GovDocFiling